spencertipping/cd/README.md

 $ . cd-hdfs                 # does nothing unless you have hadoop-fuse-dfs
 $ . cd-nfs                  # does nothing unless you have mount.nfs
 $ . cd-encfs                # does nothing unless you have encfs
+$ . cd-gocryptfs            # does nothing unless you have gocryptfs
 $ . cd-dev                  # enables automounting for /dev/ entries
 $ . cd-loop                 # enables mounting for loopback files
 $ . cd-missing-mkdir        # mkdir -p if you cd someplace nonexistent